pawrly

 503 engine out of memory

-The same source-level safety policies (require_filters_on, max_unfiltered_rows, query timeouts) apply over REST, and the API is read-only for data — INSERT/UPDATE/DELETE/DDL are refused.
+The same source-level safety policies (require_filters_on, require_at_least_one_filter, max_rows, and timeout) apply over REST.
+SQL execution is read-only for source data: INSERT, UPDATE, DELETE, and DDL are refused.

 OpenAPI spec